-Ghosts of the Elevated Railroads Walking Tour
+Ghosts of the Elevated Railroads Virtual Tour

-Elevated Railroads Walking Tour Overview
+Elevated Railroads Online Tour Overview

-Join us on a special tour that will dive into the history of some of Manhattan’s long-lost Elevated Railroad Lines.
+Join us on a special virtual tour that will dive into the history of some of Manhattan’s long-lost Elevated Railroad Lines.

 While it may seem hard to believe today, it was not that long ago (the 1950s) when elevated trains rumbled above the streets of Manhattan.
 When they first opened in the 1860s, the “Els” provided the first true rapid transit to a city choked by traffic, and transformed the map of Manhattan in ways that few other industrial developments have.

 Your expert guide Michael will guide you along former downtown sections of the 2nd Avenue and 3rd Avenue Elevated Railroads, as well as the trains that ran across the Brooklyn Bridge until 1940.
+See the historic train lines right from your computer!

 Along the way, we will discuss the problems that the Els helped solve, and the problems they caused, from their inception in 1867 to their final razing in 1955.
 The Els transformed Manhattan as never before, allowing poor immigrants an avenue to escape, if even for a day, the horrible conditions of the Five Points and Lower East Side.